HTD/NBSP/Readme.md

 It's very useful when preparing Unicode text for HTML, XML, XAML or others.

 Of course, the text format you use must support any kind of Unicode.
+BTW, Shift+Ctrl+Space works as well and insert the same non-breaking space.

 ### Point of interest